 1. There is an element of separateness [in a caste or from another caste].

-2. There is a facet of exile or death [resulting from oneself or another], in various contexts a punitive outcome of trying to impose either of these oneself.
+2. There is a facet of exile or death [as imposed by oneself or another].

-3. There is a peril of an ending as a barricade [to a group, a time, or a place] as a portent of an apocalypse [in the external world or even just within oneself].
+3. There is peril to a time or a place as a portent of an apocalypse [in the external world or even merely within oneself].